akhin/metamalloc/README.md

 ![BuildingBlocks](images/building_blocks.png)

+## <a name="framework_constraints"></a>Framework constraints

+1. Minimum allocation alignment guarantee : The framework does not guarantee 16 byte (SSE4.2) alignment for all kinds of allocations by default.
+In order to achieve it :

+- Your minimum size class should not be less than 16 bytes
+- You use only power of two size classes.

+2. Contigious memory in thread local heaps : Scalable allocator's deallocate method first tries to find out which heap the pointer belongs to.
+In the current search method, it assumes each thread local heap has contigious memory.
+That way framework avoids allocating extra memory for tracking every allocated pointer.

 ## <a name="integration"></a>Integration

 The easiest way to integrate is including the library and your heap class and building your application with them.
 You can find "integration - as a library" example in the examples directory.
 Note that this method won't intercept the memory allocation functions except operator new/delete in shared objects/DLLs loaded by your process.
-However it is reasonable for C++ applications.

 There are also "integration - linux so ld_preload" and "integration - windows statically linked dll" examples in the examples directory.
 Unlike previous method, you will be able to intercept and handle memory functions in other shared objects/DLLs loaded by your process :

 - On the Linux side if you use a shared object, you won't need to rebuild or relink your application.
 You will only need to use LD_PRELOAD when starting your application.
 In tests, I was able to LD_PRELOAD Python, GDB and various bash utilities with metamalloc simpleheappow2 shared object on Ubuntu22.04.
 - On the Windows side, there is no equivalent of LD_PRELOAD.
 You will need to link your application against the DLL.
 The example DLL uses trampolines to replace CRT memory functions in runtime as LD_PRELOAD is absent.
 Also the Windows DLL example only intercepts UCRT (ucrtbase.dll).
 If you are targeting a different CRT version or multiple CRTs, you will need to modify the DLL code.

 Note that the examples only cover only the most fundamental memory allocation functions (malloc, free, calloc, realloc, aligned_alloc, '_aligned_malloc', '_aligned_free', malloc_usable_size, '_msize') and all 20 variants of operator new/delete that exist in GNU LibC and MS UCRT binaries.
 Therefore if your application is using more, you may need to add missing redirections.

 ## <a name="multithreading"></a>Multithreading

 There are 3 concurrency policies that applies to heaps and segments.
 The mentioned locks below are CAS operations :

 - Thread-local policy : Deallocations targeting a thread local heap will submit pointers to a thread safe queue and quit immediately.
 Allocations on thread local heaps will deallocate by checking the queue and returning a pointer from there if possible.
-Deferred allocations help us here to minimise the contention as deallocations can come from different threads, but allocations will always come from one thread.
+Deferred deallocations help us here to minimise the contention as deallocations can come from different threads, but allocations will always come from one thread.
 - Central policy : There will be segment level locking.
 - Single thread policy : No locks at all.